NGWPC/ngencerf-server/README.md

    sudo mkdir /ngen-app
    sudo ln -s ~/noaa-owp /ngen-app
    ```
+   This environment is the hardest to set up because of the steps involved in installing ngen and ngen-cal, and is not recommended.

 2. DOCKER - ngen and ngen-cal are installed in a docker container.
 This is the easiest for running locally.
-Pull the latest ngen-cal docker container with this command.
+Follow these steps to pull the latest ngen-cal docker container.
 This container includes both ngen and ngen-cal

    1. If you don't have Docker installed, follow the instructions here: https://confluence.nextgenwaterprediction.com/display/NGWPC/AWS+Ubuntu+22.04+LTS+Workspace+for+Docker#AWSUbuntu22.04LTSWorkspaceforDocker-InstallDocker
    2. Follow the instructions here to 'Manage Docker as a non-root user': https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user